shuque/blrcode/README.md

 to distinguish non-existence from an empty non-terminal response.
 The specific proposal under consideration is to add a private RRtype to the NSEC bitmap of Empty Non-Terminal responses.

+[Update: As of April 20th 2021, NS1 has implemented this request.
+For Empty Non-Terminal responses, they now add an additional private RRtype, currently 65281, to the type bitmap.
+This allows these responses to be distinguished from NXDOMAIN.
+This sentinal type can now also be used to identify Empty Non-Terminals.]

 There are diagnostic and analysis tools that rely on obtaining correct DNS response codes.
 So, there needs to be a reliable way